fedsegment/home/index.md

 ### Experiments

 We adapt the ImageNet-pretrained backbone to the semantic segmentation by applying atrous convolution to extract dense features.
 For extracting feature maps, we experimented with two backbones; Aligned-Xception and ResNet-101.
-We trained our models with Xception backbone for 10 rounds and got a mIoU ~10% on validation dataset, however with ResNet Backbone for the same number of rounds, we reported validation mIoU ~60%.
-Even though Xception backbone is believed to be giving better results with faster computation as per [3], that didn’t turn out to be true during our experimentation.
-After double checking our implementation, we figured out that the problem was with the pretrained weights we were using.
+Motivated by the recent success of depthwise separable convolution, we first explored our experimentation by adapting Xception backbone [2] for extracting feature maps, and reported a mIoU ~10% on validation dataset after 10 rounds.
+However these numbers surged up when we plugged in the widely used ResNet Backbone.
+For the same number of rounds, we reported validation mIoU ~60%.
+Even though Xception backbone is believed to be giving better results with faster computation as per [2], that didn’t turn out to be true during our experimentation.
+After double checking our implementation, we figured out that the discrepancy was mainly because of the pretrained weights we were using.
 For the implementation we followed which is a slight modification of Xception backbone called Aligned Xception [5], the pretrained weights we had were not fully trained.
 And we could not find fully pretrained weights for the exact implementation.
 Hence we decided to stick with ResNet Backbone for which we had fully pretrained weights already available.

-In addition to experimenting with different backbones, we also experimented with different output stride.
+In addition to experimenting with two different backbones, we also experimented with different output strides.
 The output stride is defined as the ratio of input image spatial resolution to final output resolution.
+For the task of semantic segmentation, one can adopt output stride = 16 (or 8) for denser feature extraction.
+Theoretically, lowering the output stride improves the performance marginally, however it adds a lot of extra computational complexity and hence using output stride = 16 strikes the best trade-off between speed and accuracy.
+With the limited resources we had, we could not only train our models upto round 15 for output stride = 8 as reported in the table below.

 ### Results